 The CIA's tenure on the lower campus was like that of the OSS.
 Driven by successive international crises, its personnel and functions rapidly expanded, overflowing its command centers in the headquarters buildings.
 The South Building was described as "bursting at the seams" in 1950, a year in which the agency operated on a "war footing" with a six-day work week.
-The Office of Special Operations, charged with carrying out espionage and counter-espionage, doubled to 1,200 employees between January 1951 and January 1953, while the Office of Research and Reports increased from a staff of 461 in January 1951 to 766 in February 1953.
+The Office of Special Operations, charged with carrying out espionage and counter-espionage, doubled to 1,200 employees between January 1951 and January 1953, while the

-61 Stephen E. Ambrose.
+60 Stephen E. Ambrose.
 Ike's Spies.
 (New York: Doubleday; 1981), 181, cited in Sefton et al., Proposed E Street Complex DC Historic, 8-32.

-62 John Ranelagh.
+61 John Ranelagh.
 The Agency.
 (New York: Simon and Schuster; 1986), 340, cited in Ibid.